-Polling a record 100% on Rotten Tomatoes —and the praise is universal.
-Here’s your ‘dark horse’ frontrunner for Best Picture Oscar.
+The praise is universal.
+Here’s your ‘dark horse’ frontrunner for a Best Picture Oscar.
 Christine “Lady Bird” McPherson fights against but is exactly like her wildly loving, deeply opinionated and strong-willed mom, a nurse working tirelessly to keep her family afloat after Lady Bird’s father loses his job.
 Set in Sacramento, California in 2002, amidst a rapidly shifting American economic landscape, Lady Bird is an affecting look at the relationships that shape us, the beliefs that define us, and the unmatched beauty of a place called home.
 Directed by Greta Gerwig and starring Laurie Metcalf, Saoirse Ronan and Tracy Letts.
 Rated R ( 1 hr 40 min)

 St. Louis Post-Dispatch